statiqdev/Website/input/framework/index.md

 }
 ```

-This creates a default `Bootstrapper` and passes it the [command-line arguments](xref:bootstrapper#command-line) so it can process them with the `.CreateDefault(args)` call.
+This creates a default `Bootstrapper` instance and passes it the [command-line arguments](xref:command-line-interface) so it can process them with the `.CreateDefault(args)` call.
 Then it executes the specified command (from the command-line) during the final `.RunAsync()` call.

 This example is all you need for a minimal, functioning Statiq Framework application.
 The only problem is that it doesn’t actually do anything.
 Let’s add one more step and process some Markdown files.

 ## Step 5: Add a Pipeline and Modules

 Most functionality in Statiq Framework is provided by [pipelines](xref:pipelines-and-modules) and [modules](xref:about-modules).
-The `Bootstrapper` has several mechanisms for [defining pipelines](xref:bootstrapper#defining-pipelines).
+The [bootstrapper](xref:bootstrapper) has several mechanisms for [adding and defining pipelines](xref:adding-pipelines).
 For this last step lets add a quick pipeline to read Markdown files, render them, and write them back out to disk using some fluent methods to define a pipeline and add modules to it:

 # How It Works